Continuous Positive Airway Pressure (CPAP)

 Your child will need to see their hospital doctor for regular appointments - usually more frequently at the start but then every 6 to 12 months.

 At each of these appointments, it's important to bring all the CPAP equipment (including the machine and mask).
-Your health team will check it still fits your child properly.
+The child health team will check it still fits your child properly.
 They'll also do some regular maintenance.

 Follow-up sleep studies